Fennel: A Herb Of All Cultures

-- The taste defines the effect; sourly taste supplements the juices and contracts, bitterly taste dries out and lowers, sweetly taste relaxes and tones etc.
+- The taste of the herb defines the effect – sourly taste supplements the juices and fluids, bitterly taste dries fluid and moves things in a descending direction such as inducing bowel movements, sweetly taste relaxes and tones etc.

-- The temperature behaviour (how the Chinese medicinal herb thermally affect the organism) tries to balance; for example, when inflammation is present, the cold temperature of the medicine (herb) balances this heat.
+- The temperature behaviour (how the Chinese medicinal herb thermally affects the human body) tries to balance; for example, when inflammation is present, your body is experiencing excess heat, and the cold temperature of the medicine (herb) balances this heat.

 - The function determines its activity, e.g. reduces abscesses, conducts heat and takes moisture away etc.

-The herb mixtures pretend to generate a synergistic combination.
+The herb mixtures generate a synergistic combination.
 Therefore, in-depth and exact knowledge of the different combinations is needed.

-Hence, when you go to a TCM practitioner, he/she, based on the practical experience documented for centuries will,
+When you go to a TCM practitioner, he/she, based on practical experience, will,